sentubiswas013/Javascript/code/question-08-angular.md

 By addressing these challenges with the right tools (WebSockets, NgRx, virtual scrolling) and applying best practices like performance optimizations and real-time state management, the project became a success, and the client was pleased with the scalability and responsiveness of the application.

----

-These answers reflect a deep understanding of Angular and the challenges faced when developing with it in a senior role.
-If you need further details on any particular aspect, feel free to ask!

-These questions aim to assess a Senior Angular Developer's knowledge in both the foundational and advanced aspects of the framework, as well as problem-solving, best practices, and performance optimization.
-You can adjust the depth and complexity of the questions based on the candidate's experience level.